-At Moor Park High School and Sixth Form we are committed to providing high quality educational opportunities for our community.
-Our vision is founded on the belief that a broad and balanced curriculum is a vital component in ensuring all students will be able to access higher education and participate fully in our democratic society.
-We nurture academic success alongside creativity and imagination throughout the school curriculum to help students to secure the knowledge and skills they will need for future success.
-Moor Park High School and Sixth Form is based on and driven by our core values and we are committed to guaranteeing
+At Moor Park High School and Sixth Form we are committed to offering an entitlement curriculum for all.
+Our vision is founded on the belief that all students deserve a curriculum and opportunities that allow them to access higher education and participate fully in our democratic society.
+Moor Park High School and Sixth Form’s curriculum is driven by our core values and we are committed to guaranteeing:

 - An academic curriculum